Interview with author Dean Skinner

 Book Is Available On Amazon

 Q2.
-What were the key challenges you faced while writing ‘The Biscuits’ book?
+What were the key challenges you faced while writing ‘Walking the Wrack Line – Where it Mattered Not’ book?

 Q3.
 What books or authors have most influenced your own writing?